CYCBrian/wk17-regex-tutorial-gist/Develop/gist-template.md

      Result: **a** **aa** **aaa** **aaa** **aaaa**

      - You might look at the results of the previous two quantifiers and think "Wait!
 Don't they both end up looking the same?
 What's the difference?"
 The difference lies in the requirement for the preceding character or character group.
 Specifically, `*` allows **zero** or more occurrences, while `+` requires **one** or more occurrences.
-Because `*` matches zero or more occurrences, it actually counts any empty string (where the character 'a' has occurred zero times) as a match as well, resulting in double the match.
+Because `*` matches zero or more occurrences, it actually counts any empty string (i.e. where the character 'a' has occurred zero times, like the white spaces) as a match as well.
 On the other hand, `+` only results in a match if the preceding character or character group is an 'a' as well.
 An easier way of understanding the difference is that `+` is more strict that `*` when it comes to producing matches.

 - **Question mark** `?`: Tells the regex that its preceding character can occur 0 or 1 times, essentially making that character optional.
 This I find is useful if you want to match words that have alternative spelling.